What is Covenant Health Palliative Care?

-Covenant palliative care focuses on managing symptoms in patients with acute, chronic or life-threatening illness – regardless of the diagnosis.
-Symptoms might include pain, nausea, shortness of breath, and fluid retention.
-Palliative care strives to help patients better understand treatment options and customize treatments for individual needs.
+Palliative care focuses on managing symptoms for patients with acute, chronic or life-threatening illness, regardless of the diagnosis.
+These symptoms might include pain, nausea, shortness of breath and fluid retention, among others.
+Palliative care customizes treatments for individual needs and can help patients better understand their treatment options.
 The goal is to promote the highest quality of life for patients and their families.

-Palliative care can be delivered on an inpatient and outpatient basis anytime during a patient’s illness.
-Palliative care can be provided throughout treatment for a serious illness and may be provided in conjunction with all other medical treatments.
+Palliative care can be delivered on an inpatient or outpatient basis anytime during a patient’s illness.
+Palliative care can be provided throughout a patient’s treatment for a serious illness and may be offered in conjunction with all other medical treatments.

 - Primary physician